x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/in-place-ediscovery/in-place-ediscovery.md

 - Search on-premises mailboxes by using the eDiscovery Center in SharePoint Online.

 For more information about the eDiscovery scenarios that require OAuth authentication to be configured in an Exchange hybrid deployment, see [Using Oauth Authentication to Support eDiscovery in an Exchange Hybrid Deployment](https://docs.microsoft.com/exchange/using-oauth-authentication-to-support-ediscovery-in-an-exchange-hybrid-deployment-exchange-2013-help).
 For step-by-step instructions for configuring OAuth authentication to support eDiscovery, see [Configure OAuth Authentication Between Exchange and Exchange Online Organizations](https://docs.microsoft.com/exchange/configure-oauth-authentication-between-exchange-and-exchange-online-organizations-exchange-2013-help).

+For information about running an In-Place eDiscovery search in Exchange Server, see [Create an In-Place eDiscovery search in Exchange Server](../../../ExchangeServer/policy-and-compliance/ediscovery/create-searches.md).

 ## Discovery mailboxes
 <a name="discmbxs"> </a>